Home Majors Literature

-Literature Degree
+Literature

 Students study literary works across historical periods, genres, and cultural traditions, developing skills in close reading, critical analysis, and interpretive argumentation.
 Graduates typically pursue careers in publishing, education, library sciences, arts administration, and content creation, or continue to graduate programs in the humanities.
 The deep reading and analytical skills developed in literature programs transfer effectively to law, business, and communications.

-What Literature Graduates Do
+What Literature graduates do

 Your literature degree prepares you for deadline-driven roles where clear communication is paramount.
 As a writer or editor, you’ll spend less time on personal prose and more time shaping content for specific goals—developing marketing campaigns, clarifying technical manuals, or managing a publication’s content pipeline.
 Your day-to-day is about research, revision, and project management.
 Career progression typically starts with building a portfolio as a junior copywriter or editorial assistant, eventually leading to senior roles like managing editor or content director, where you oversee strategy and teams.